Research Framework

 Spreads above 2% eliminate ODL cost advantage entirely.
 Liquidity depth is the single most important variable.

-Monitor orderbooks, not announcements
+Monitor orderbooks and actual spreads, not partnership announcements

 Stablecoins processed $5.7T in 2024 at 0.5-2% cost—serious competition in USD corridors.

-Non-USD corridors are ODL battleground
+Non-USD corridors are ODL battleground; USD corridors face stiff competition

 MoneyGram required $62M in subsidies, suggesting unsubsidized savings of only 1-1.5%.